 - A list of all affected parcels scheduled to forfeit is published in the county appointed newspaper for two weeks in May.
 This is known as the Expiration of Redemption list.

-- The Expiration of Reemption list is posted in the office of Property Records and Taxpayer Services and is available for public inspection.
+- The Expiration of Redemption list is posted in the office of Property Records and Property Tax Services and is available for public inspection.
 Parcels may have been paid since the list was published; call or check online to verify if taxes have been paid.
 Payment plans are available for delinquent property taxes.

 - The sheriff serves a copy of the notice to either an occupant or posts the notice for vacant and land-only property.

 - A fee is imposed on each parcel to cover the costs of publication, notification and sheriff’s services.

 - A letter is sent by certified mail to affected property owners in June.